snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Execute programs.md

-# Run programs
+# Execute programs

 *By C.Du [@snail123815](https://github.com/snail123815)*

 ## Check & install software

-To manage software used by different users on BLIS, we use virtual environments located at /vol/local/conda_envs.
+To manage software used by different users on BLIS, we use virtual environments located at `/vol/local/conda_envs`.
 You can check if the environment for the software you want to use already exists at this location.
-If it does not exist, you will need to create one and install the software yourself.
-For detailed instructions on how to create virtual environments and install software, please refer to the [Softwares](./Softwares.md) guide.
+If it does not exist, you may need to create one and install the software yourself.
+For detailed instructions on how to create virtual environments and install software, please refer to the [program setup](./Program%20setup.md) guide.

 ## File transfer